3 Reasons Grandparents Can File for Custody of a Grandchild in North Carolina

 What Will the Court Consider When Evaluating My Custody Claim?

 North Carolina courts’ primary goal in custody cases is to protect the well-being of the child or children.
-When a judge evaluates a custody claim, the deciding factors include:
+When a judge evaluates a custody claim, deciding factors often include:

 - The parent’s living situation